New build snagging list: What issues to look for

 Is having a new build snagging list a good idea?

-Having a record of any snags you find and what remedial took place is worthwhile.
+It’s worth having a snagging list as this can record any snags you find and what remedial took place.
 This allows you to track the snagging process and ensure issues are fixed in a timely manner.

 One of the best ways to ensure all snags are found is with a snagging survey.
 Complied by a surveyor, this report checks the quality of your new build property to ensure it meets living standards.